 Ideas that are most popular with our clients become priorities for our development team.
 You don’t have to wonder if we are paying attention to your idea, and we don’t have to wonder if a requested feature is useful to enough users to be worth the time, effort and expense of developing it.

 Idea Collaborator is available to our clients through our portal site.
 Sign in with your user name and password, post a request and vote on existing feature requests you’d like to use too.
 The more votes an individual feature gets, the more likely you will see it in our products.

 Like an ongoing focus group, online places like Idea Collaborator are widely used in the software industry to gather ideas from client bases.
 Since we are software developers, not industry experts like our clients, we don’t know if a new feature makes sense.
-We will be relying on you and your peers to guide our future development.
+We rely on you and your peers to guide our future development.